-The Washington Talking Book & Braille Library (WTBBL) is a program of the Washington State Library and the Office of the Secretary of State.
+The Washington Talking Book & Braille Library (WTBBL) is a program of the Washington State Library, a division of the Office of the Secretary of State.
 Located in Seattle, WTBBL provides library services state-wide, at the library and by mail, to any Washington resident unable to read standard print material due to blindness, visual impairment, deaf-blindness, physical disability (cannot hold a book or turn pages), or reading disability.

-The National Library Service for the Blind and regional libraries, including WTBBL, are authorized through the Chaffee Amendment to reproduce or distribute copies of nondramatic literary works in braille, audio and digital text exclusively for use by blind or other persons with disabilities.
+The National Library Service for the Blind and regional libraries, including WTBBL, are authorized through the Marrakesh Treaty to reproduce or distribute copies of works in accessible formats exclusively for use by blind or other persons with print disabilities.

 To learn more about making a donation to WTBBL, visit Support Us.